kangshaoshun/interview_alg/qiuzhao/common_alg/readme.md

-# these are some common algorithm for interview
+# there are some common algorithm for interview